The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \subsubsection{Implicit edges}

 For many applications, it is useful to extend a framework with additional edges consisting of pairs of vertices that always satisfy an equation like \eqref{eq:ELDF} even if they do not originally form an edge.
 This allows for a much simpler and uniform treatment.
+Moreover, they become very useful in combination with the results of the previous section, as they can be used to uncover subframeworks with controlled graph of edge-dependencies, and are a pillar for the techniques in the upcoming sections.

-\begin{definition} An \defn{implicit edge} of a framework~$\fw=(\verts,\edges,\p)$ is a pair of vertices $u,v\in V$ such that for any deformation $\fw[G]=(\verts,\edges,\p[\psi])$ of $\fw$, there exists some $\lambda_{uv}\in\R_+$ such that
+\begin{definition} An \defn{implicit edge} of a framework~$\fw=(\verts,\edges,\p)$ is a pair of vertices $u,v\in V$ such that for any deformation $\fw[G]=(\verts,\edges,\p[\psi])$ of $\fw$, there exists some $\b\lambda_{uv}\in\R_+$ such that